Python-SIP/sip/sphinx/annotations.rst

     This string annotation serves the same purpose as the :aanno:`Encoding` argument annotation when applied to the type of the variable being defined.

-.. variable-annotation:: HintType

-    .. versionadded:: 4.18

-    This string annotation specifies the type of the argument as it will appear in any generated PEP 484 type hints.
-Any :vanno:`DocType` annotation will be used if this annotaion is not specified.
-It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. variable-annotation:: NoSetter